Setting Up a Vulnerable Target

 Identifying Metasploitable 3's IP Address

-ifconfig at the prompt to see the details for the virtual machine.
+ipconfig (at a Windows PowerShell or cmd prompt) to see the details for the virtual machine.

 The command will return the configuration for eth0.
 You'll need to take note of the inet address.
 This will be the address you'll use for testing purposes.